ricci2511/riccis-homelab-utils/dupescout/README.md

 type Cfg struct {
-	Path         string           // path to search for duplicates Filters                       // various filters for the search (see filters.go) KeyGenerator keyGeneratorFunc // key generator function to use Workers      int              // number of workers (defaults to GOMAXPROCS) }
+	Path         string           // path to search for duplicates Filters                       // various filters for the search (see filters.go) KeyGenerator KeyGeneratorFunc // key generator function to use Workers      int              // number of workers (defaults to GOMAXPROCS) }
 ```